Bernoulli property of subadditive equilibrium states: Proof of Theorem

+In particular, we can observe from this definition that a rectangle $R$ is the image of a Borel set under a homeomorphism, and thus is Borel.
+We can also observe from this definition that for a given rectangle $R$, $[R,R] = R$.

+We also can observe the following result without difficulty. \begin{prop} Rectangles can be constructed with arbitrarily small diameter, and in particular, the set of rectangles is a generating semiring for $\mathcal{B}$. \end{prop}

-In order to define $\theta$, we need the notion of a layerwise intersection. \begin{defn} We say that $A$ intersects a rectangle $R$ \textit{layerwise} if given $x\in A$, the unstable set of $x$ stretches across the entirety of $R$, i.e.
+We will eventually need the notion of a layerwise intersection in order to define $\theta$ from Corollary \ref{cor: VWB}. \begin{defn} Given a rectangle $R$, then $A\subset R$ intersects $R$ \textit{layerwise} if for all $x\in A$, the unstable set of $x$ at scale $\eps_X$ stretches across the entirety of $R$, i.e.

 \end{defn}